bookercodes/articles/input-validation-in-express-with-express-validator.md

 <p style="font-size:15px">*Remember.
 Validation is not the same as verification.
 Validation merely confirms that the email is in the correct format.
 Verification confirms that that the user has access to the email.
 If you need to verify the email, consider sending a verification email.</p>

-Validating an email is a common requirement so we may as well start there.
+Validating an email is a common requirement so we might as well start there.

 Inside of the request handler, make a call to the `req.checkBody` function.
 Pass to this function the name of the input you want to validate (in this case, _"leader\_email"_) and the error message you want to return if the input is invalid: